When You Get Lost and Stumble Upon a Gem – Review of Boat Noodle Ladprao 101

 I don’t care too much for the liver and processed meatballs that come in most Thai boat noodles.
 If you don’t either, be sure to say ‘Mai ow tap moo’, ‘Mai ow look chin’ (I don’t want liver or meatballs).

-I don’t think the staff is too used to seeing foreigners in here, they were all very interested in us!
+I don’t think the staff are too used to seeing foreigners in here; they were all very interested in us.
 They’re all very friendly in there, and I did my best to have a conversation with the owner in my pigeon Thai!
 There’s not much English spoken here, so there was a lot of hand movements!

-In fact, they were so friendly, they even brought us over a free bowl of green curry chicken with rice noodles.
+In fact, the owner is so nice, she even brought us over a free bowl of green curry chicken with rice noodles.
 These were a welcome addition to the table for sure!
 We’d already made our way through all the packets of cap moo (fried pork skin), that were on the table, so we left well and truly stuffed.
 The bill for all three of us was under 200 baht!

 So, if you live in Lad Prao, or if you’re nearby, or if you absolutely love boat noodles and don’t mind a mission, then I would definitely recommend Boat Noodles Ladprao 101.